LARGE-SCALE CONSTRUCTION ROBOTICS LABORATORY

 An effective research infrastructure is of crucial importance for the success of the cluster.
 A central structural goal is, therefore, the creation of an internationally unique and interdisciplinary Large-Scale Construction Robotics Laboratory (LCRL).
-Within the upcoming five years, this laboratory will be set up on the campus in Vaihingen.
+Within the upcoming three years, this laboratory will be set up on the campus in Vaihingen.
 Meanwhile an interim laboratory and construction site has started its operation in the near vicinity of the University.
-The LCRL is to become a central research platform that addresses the three key objectives of the cluster: research into integrative and digital planning and engineering methods, the development of novel processes for cyber-physical prefabrication and on-site robotic construction, and the associated emergence of intelligent and sustainable building systems.
-In line with this objective, we will set-up joint instrumentation platforms that synthesize the requirements and developments of our research.
+The LCRL is to become a central research platform that addresses the three key objectives of the cluster: research into integrative and computational design and construction methods, the development of novel processes for cyber-physical prefabrication and on-site robotic construction, and the associated emergence of intelligent and sustainable building systems.
+In line with this objective, joint cyber-physical prefabrication platforms are set-up that synthesize the requirements and developments of our research.

 Instrumentation Platform for On-Site Large Scale Robotic Construction